wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/7-power-automate-account.md

-In case you want to sign out from your current Microsoft Power Automate account and connect with a new one, you can do it through the **Account** tab
+In case you need to sign out from your current Microsoft Power Automate account and connect with a new one, you can do it through the **Account** tab

 1. Navigate to the **Account** tab.

     ![The Account tab.](..\media\account-tab-options.png)

-1. Click on the **Sing out** button.
+1. Select **Sign out**.

     ![A button to sing out of the current account.](..\media\sign-out-account-tab-options.png)

-1. Select the **Use another account** option in the pop-up window.
+1. Select **Use another account**.

     ![A pop-up window with an option to use another account.](..\media\use-another-account-account-tab-options.png)